 Qualified Teacher Status is the United Kingdom’s professional accreditation for teaching.
 It is often required by schools in the UK.
 The University of Buckingham is one of the leading providers of QTS.

 Applications are welcome from teachers, who do not hold Qualified Teacher Status, currently teaching in a school in the UK or abroad, providing they meet the necessary criteria.
 Schools may be state-maintained or independent.
-International schools abroad must be following the English national curriculum.
+International schools abroad must be following the English national curriculum or the International Baccalaureate.

-Assessment Only candidates may apply for a September, January or April start date.
+Assessment Only candidates may apply for a September, January or April start date, although start dates for the assessment period itself are flexible.

 In order to assess many of the criteria for the award of QTS, during the initial assessment day the Tutor will interview the candidate, hold meetings with the candidate’s line manager, mentor and the school’s professional tutor, conduct at least 3 lesson observations and will scrutinize the candidate’s planning, marking, report writing and professional development.
 The candidate will also be required to produce a Teaching & Learning File (TLF).
 This serves as a portfolio of evidence in support of the candidate’s application for passing the Teachers’ Standards.
 The file is used by the candidate to showcase evidence over time in meeting the Teachers’ Standards.